 ECU: Suspension to show the large pellets are no longer visible as talent pipettes it.

-To count the cells using an automated cell counter, mix a 10 microliter aliquot of the suspended cells 1 to 1 with Trypan blue to detect viable cells [1].
+To count the cells using an automated cell counter, mix a 10 microliter aliquot of the suspended cells 1 to 1 with Trypan (“try-pan”) blue to detect viable cells [1].

-Talent mixes a 10 microliter aliquot of the suspended cells with Tyrpan blue.
+Talent mixes a 10 microliter aliquot of the suspended cells with Trypan (“try-pan”) blue.
 Use a labeled container whenever possible for viewer clarity.

 Incubate for 1 minute, and pipette 10 microliters of the solution onto the counting slide [1].
 Insert the counting slide into an automated cell counter to count the cells using the appropriate settings [2].